LucasGabrielfl0/LucasGabrielfl0/README.md

 ## Hey there, stranger!
 I'm Gabriel 👋
   A little bit of info about me:
 -  I’m a Control and Automation (Aka Mechatronics) Engineering student at UFPE.
--  This is a new account, i'm still in the process of importing some stuff!
+-  My main field is Control Theory, so i usually drop some study material alongside any control related repository
--  Currently Working on Embedded software
+-  Currently Working on Embedded software for electric vehicles